umbraco/UmbracoDocs/umbraco-cloud/set-up/private-nuget-feed.md

 The third step is to publish your NuGet package to your MyGet feed.

-You can do this by going directly to your MyGet feed and upload the NuGet
+You can do this by going directly to your MyGet feed and upload the NuGet package

 or